- Home

 3. Kefir

-Kefir is a type of cultured dairy product produced by mixing kefir grains (a combination of yeast and bacteria) and milk together.
+Kefir is a type of cultured dairy product produced by mixing kefir grains (a combination of yeast and bacteria) and milk.
 This forms a thick, tangy drink that many people say tastes similar to yoghurt.

-Research has shown that kefir has numerous health benefits, including for digestion and inflammation.
+Research has shown that kefir offers numerous health benefits, including digestion and inflammation.
 Kefir grains contain up to 61 different strains of bacteria and yeasts, making them a very rich and varied probiotic source.
 Other fermented dairy products contain far fewer strains and don’t contain any yeasts.

-For example, in this study, kefir improved lactose digestion in 15 people with lactose intolerance – a condition caused by an inability to digest sugars in dairy products that can lead to symptoms like bloating, cramps, and diarrhoea.
+For example, in this study, kefir improved lactose digestion in 15 people with lactose intolerance – a condition caused by an inability to digest sugars in dairy products, which can lead to symptoms like bloating, cramps, and diarrhoea.

 For information on how to make kefir, as well as recipe inspiration, you can visit the BBC Good Food website.
 From breakfast smoothies to ice cream and salad dressings, you’ll find plenty of ideas for how to eat more of this gut-friendly food.